robinrojh/tp/docs/UserGuide.md

 - `edit` refers to the command to edit a Client in Networkers.
 - `<CLIENT INDEX>` refers to the index number shown in the displayed Client list.
   - The index **must be** a positive integer 1, 2, 3, …
-- `[n/NAME]` refers to an optional field of editing your Client's name.
+- `[n/NAME]` refers to an optional field for editing your Client's name.
-- `[p/PHONE]` refers to an optional field of editing your Client's contact number.
+- `[p/PHONE]` refers to an optional field for editing your Client's contact number.
-- `[e/EMAIL]` refers to an optional field of editing your Client's email.
+- `[e/EMAIL]` refers to an optional field for editing your Client's email.
-- `[a/ADDRESS]` refers to an optional field of editing your Client's address.
+- `[a/ADDRESS]` refers to an optional field for editing your Client's address.
-- `[l/PLAN]` refers to an optional field of editing your Client's subscription plan.
+- `[l/PLAN]` refers to an optional field for editing your Client's subscription plan.
-- `[t/TAG]` refers to an optional field of editing your Client's tag.
+- `[t/TAG]` refers to an optional field for editing your Client's tag.
 - In order to trigger this command, at least one of the following fields must be edited: `name`, `phone`, `email`, `address`, `plan`, `tag`.
 - ❗ Note that by editing your client's details, you will be overwriting their existing data.